Bankole2000/portfolio/README.md

 <img align="center" src="https://i.imgur.com/VAy4MSS.png" width="150"/>
 </div>

 My very first Portfolio website...
 (Kept thinking to myself _"how/why the hell haven't I built one all these years?_ o.O" - well now I have, lol ).
-Built with `node-sass html 5 css 3` and a little `javascript ES6`.
+Built with `node-sass html5 css3` and a little `javascript ES6`.

 ## What it is